-Jeff Meyer serves as Director of Solutions for ThreeWill, bringing leadership on consistently delivering great experiences to our clients, partners and associates.
-In this role, he leads relationship building with prospects, clients and alliance partners.
+Jeff Meyer serves as Executive Director of Innovation for ThreeWill, bringing leadership on consistently delivering great experiences to our clients, partners, and associates.
+In this role, he leads relationship building with prospects, clients, and alliance partners.

 Microsoft is leading the way in a new enterprise solution category with the introduction of Viva, an Employee Experience Platform (EXP).
 Last week, Microsoft CEO Satya Nadella and Corporate VP of Microsoft 365 Jared Spataro announced the platform designed to “reimagine the employee experience.”
 Microsoft estimates billions are spent every year on collaboration, knowledge management, training, and support with hundreds of vendors.
 Viva is a result of investments Microsoft has made in search, knowledge management, learning, and analytics; complimented by partnerships with many leading application vendors.
 The platform, or so-called “suite of applications”, will be presented in Microsoft Teams via four components: Viva Connections, Viva Insights, Viva Learning, and Viva Topics – with more on the way.
 Viva is designed to integrate data and applications into a personalized feed and dashboard across your digital workplace.